Species Introduction

 Q: How do I successfully breed Dalmatian Sailfin Mollies?

 Breeding Dalmatian Sailfin Mollies is relatively straightforward, as they are livebearers.
-To encourage breeding, maintain a male-to-female ratio of 1:2 to reduce stress on females.
-Provide plenty of hiding spots, as pregnant females require refuge.
-The gestation period is approximately 4-6 weeks, after which they will give birth to live fry.
-It is advisable to transfer the fry to a separate rearing tank to protect them from adult mollies, which may eat them.
+To encourage breeding, maintain a ratio of one male to two or three females.
+Provide ample hiding spots using plants or decorations, which will help protect fry from being eaten.
+Once the female is pregnant, she will display a rounded belly.
+Fry will be born after approximately 4-6 weeks, and it is advisable to separate them from adults to ensure their survival.
 Feed the fry with finely crushed flakes or specialised fry food.

 ✓ Expert Tip